 When you live in the Southwest, it’s hard not to love Mexican food.
 Not the drive-through stuff.
 I’m talking about real homemade.

 My favorite dish is chicken enchiladas with tomatillo sauce.
+It’s also called Chicken Enchiladas Suizas.
 It’s what I used to order at Mexican restaurants until I created my own healthy and tasty recipe.
-Now I make them at home.
+Now I make them at home, and you can too.

 Use Leftover Roast Chicken

-One nice thing about this recipe is that you can roast the chicken and prepare the sauce a day or two ahead, then assemble your enchiladas and bake when you are ready for dinner.
+One nice thing about this recipe is that you can do it in steps.
+Roast the chicken and prepare the sauce a few days ahead, then assemble your enchiladas and bake when you are ready for dinner.

 While corn tortillas are traditional for enchiladas (and good if you eat gluten-free), I’ve experimented with different types.
 Most recently I discovered a fantastic uncooked corn tortilla that you cook for just 60 seconds in a hot pan.
 They are fresh tasting with wonderful flavor and a light, handmade texture.

 Made by Tortilla Land, these corn tortillas are a new product being sold in select Costco stores.
 I hope they will be expanding distribution soon because it’s a terrific product everyone would love (and they have).
 I was fortunate to get my hands on a bag for a cooking segment I did for the TV show San Diego Living.
 I still have one precious package in my refrigerator.

 If you can’t get Tortilla Land uncooked corn tortillas, use regular corn tortillas.
 I’ve used some that are a blend of corn and wheat.
 I’ve even used whole wheat, low carb, high fiber tortillas for my carb-conscious clients with great success.